Financial assistance programs Virginia.

 Numerous community clinics operate across Virginia and they provide the low income and uninsured with free health care and other medical services.
 Some agencies, such as in Fairfax Virginia, offer free prescription discount cards for buying medications.
 They are in addition to the clinics you will find at the county level per the links below.
 More on Virginia free community clinics.

-While some of the locations above may offer dental care, click here for a comprehensive listing of centers that focus on offering qualified patients free or low cost dental assistance.
+- While some of the locations above may offer dental care, click here for a comprehensive listing of centers as well as volunteer dentists that focus on offering qualified patients free or low cost dental assistance.
+Locate free dental clinics in Virginia.

-Families who are either underinsured, or who lack health insurance, have several programs available to them.
+Families who are either underinsured, or who lack health insurance, have several free health insurance programs available to them.
 Virginia coordinates government and non-profit resources, including Medicaid, free medications, and health check ups for the uninsured.
 Read medical care for uninsured in Virginia.

 Alleghany County (Covington)